Carol McCartney: 2000s

-In his review of the album, Edward Blanco of All About Jazz called it "An astonishing vocal jazz project" and"Well worth the wait".
+In his review of the album, Edward Blanco of All About Jazz called it "An astonishing vocal jazz project" and "Well worth the wait".
 He also gave it a four star rating.
 The Metroland Media Group's Mississauga.com reviewer said that the album was the mature work of an assured pro.

-Following the release of her album she appeared at Tornonto's Jazz Bistro for a three-night run.
-It was the second night on Friday, October 24 that was singled out.
-The review was very good with the reviewer, noting the variation in material and saying that McCartney and her all-star band tore up on that night.
-Three of the songs she performed were, Cole Porter's "Night and Day", the Wes Montgomery classic "West Coast Blues" and Joni Mitchell's "Be Cool".
+Following the release of her album, she appeared at Tornonto's Jazz Bistro for a three-night run.
+A reviewer noted the variation in material.